 - Mouth sores

-- White nail marks (leukonychia)
+- White marks on nails (leukonychia)

-- Stunted and delayed growth in children and adolescents
+- Growth retardation in children and teens

-Who should consider taking a zinc supplement?
+Who should take zinc supplements?

-Zinc supplements are also recommended for:
+Zinc supplements are also suitable for:

-- People with acne or acne-related scars
+- People with acne or acne scars

 - People with eating disorders (anorexia, bulimia)

-- People suffering from muscle cramps and spasms
+- People suffering from muscle cramps

 - Hypertensive people taking diuretics (under medical supervision)